 - How do I memorize or remember ITTOs?

 - How do I solve questions based on ITTOs?

 - Is it necessary to memorize ITTO to pass the PMP exam?

-In different places, you’ll find different suggestions, tricks and tips, but here I’m going to tell you how you should really deal with ITTO.
+In different places, you will find various suggestions, tricks, and tips, but here I am going to tell you how you should deal with ITTOs.

 Before going any further, let me ask you a few questions:

 - Is it possible for everyone to memorize all ITTOs?

 - Does the PMI want you to memorize these ITTOs to pass the exam?

 - Why does the PMI ask questions based on ITTOs in the exam?

 The PMBOK Guide, 6th edition has ten knowledge areas, and these knowledge areas have 49 processes.
 These processes have hundreds of Inputs, Tools & Techniques and Outputs and I doubt that every one of you can memorize all these ITTOs.